medale/medale.github.io/_posts/aws/2015-11-10-AWS-Presentation.md

 Despite rainy weather and horrible traffic we had a great and enthusiastic turnout.
 Many thanks to Steve for organizing these meetups and pizza!
 Our local AWS team also turned out to show their support and donated some door prizes.
+Many thanks also for their support!
 Excellent questions during the presentation were followed by lively discussions afterwards. **Many thanks for all the kind feedback!**

 ##Materials